 Forum Shops at Caesar’s Palace

-We went to the Forum Shops at Caesar’s Palace a few times for our Las Vegas itinerary because it was right next door to The Mirage (where we stayed).
+We went to the Forum Shops at Caesar’s Palace a few times for our Las Vegas itinerary because it was right next door to The Mirage (where I stayed on my first trip).
 It has a lot of different stores ranging from more budget-friendly stores to high-end luxury brand stores.
 A few of the stores you’ll find in Caesar’s Palace are Balenciaga, Louis Vuitton, Cartier, Tumi, Gucci, H&M, and Christian Louboutin.

 Location: 3500 Las Vegas Blvd S, Las Vegas // MAP